Sports student dreaming of representing Team GB in cycling

 For more about lawful bases you can visit the Information Commissioner’s website https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/

-We keep your information according to the timeframes set out in the College’s Retention and Disposal Policy, this can be up to 10 complete academic years..
+We keep your information according to the timeframes set out in the College’s Retention and Disposal Policy.
 We will destroy all sensitive information within the timescales set out within this policy unless there is a legitimate purpose for us retaining it.
 We will keep some basic details for statistical, research and historical purposes in the public interest and to ensure we have an accurate record of your study and qualifications.

 We will also share your data with the Education and Skills Funding Agency which is an executive agency of the Department of Education.
 For information on how they manage your data please click the link below.